holynacll/sumotraci-greenwave/src/study/avaliacao_de_desempenho.md

         # Insert the new element as the first child of the root
         root.insert(0, new_element)
     ```
-    - a configuração completa da simulação será feita dinâmicamente antes de todo início de simulação.
-Durante a simulação será capturados as métricas especificadas e ao final da simulação serão gerados os relatórios:
+    - a configuração completa da simulação é feita antes de todo início de simulação.
+Durante a simulação são capturados as métricas especificadas e ao final da simulação serão gerados os relatórios:
     ```
     # this is the main entry point of this script
     if __name__ == "__main__":